someparty/someparty/source/articles/2019-09-22-hold-the-bow.html.markdown

 [Listen: Corridor - "Domino" @ YouTube](https://youtu.be/48YbjRXfegA "#")

 Former [Deadly Snakes](https://en.wikipedia.org/wiki/The_Deadly_Snakes) frontman [André Ethier](https://www.telephoneexplosion.com/products/andre-ethier-croak-in-the-weeds) recently shared another new track from his upcoming solo record.
-You can preview the enigmatic singer/songwriter's "Jenny The Blues" below.
+You can preview the enigmatic singer-songwriter's "Jenny The Blues" below.
 Ethier commented in a brief statement (and with characteristic wryness):

 > "Here's a funky little song about feeling sorry for yourself.
 And remember, you can't wash the blues off a cop."